Questions we answer in this guide to speeding offences:

 If convicted, you could face a fine of up to £1,000 – rising to £2,500 for offences on the motorways and 3 or 6 penalty points on your licence.

-The court may impose a driving ban, from as little as a week to as much as 2 months, depending on the seriousness of the offence and other surrounding circumstances.
+The court may also impose a driving ban, depending on the seriousness of the offence and other surrounding circumstances.

 Dangerous driving is a major offence and we cover it in more detail in our dangerous driving guide.